Skip to product information

 Artificial Intelligence: The New Ethical Frontier

-Considered one of the most provocative ethical issues facing the 21st century, this seminar will examine cutting edge advances in AI (Artificial Intelligence), its legal and moral issues and what the Talmud says about AI, the nature of the mind and freewill.
+Considered one of the most provocative ethical issues facing the 21st century, this seminar examines cutting edge advances in AI (Artificial Intelligence), its legal and moral issues and what the Talmud says about AI, the nature of the mind and freewill.

 • Can Machines Learn to be Moral?